PDielec.UnitCell¶

 list of angles is a list of 3 integers denoting involved in the angle list of angles is a list of floats

-Returns a list of bonds for the unit cell
+Return a list of bonds for the unit cell.

 It also returns a list of the bond lengths in angstrom